Numerical simulation of solitary gravity waves on deep water with constant vorticity: Acknowledgements

 \section{Acknowledgements}

-Authors are grateful to V. I. Shrira and K. A. Gorshkov for providing valuable suggestions.
-This research was supported by RFBR (grant No. 16-05-00839), and by the President of Russian Federation (grant No. MK-2041.2017.5).
-Numerical experiments were supported by RSF grant No. 14-17-00667, data processing was supported by RSF grant No. 15-17-20009.
+The authors would like to express their gratitude to V.~I.~Shrira and K.~A.~Gorshkov for providing valuable suggestions.
+This research was supported by the Russian Foundation for Basic Research (Grant No. 21-55-52005 MNT\_a), Russian Science Foundation (Grant No. 19-17-00209) and by the President of the Russian Federation (Grant No. MK-2041.2017.5).